 The National ALS Registry is a program to collect, manage, and analyze data about people with ALS in the United States.
 Developed by the Center for Disease Control and Prevention’s Agency for Toxic Substances and Disease Registry (ATSDR), this registry establishes information about the number of ALS cases, collects demographic, occupational and environmental exposure data from people with ALS to learn about potential risk factors for the disease, and notifies participants about research opportunities.
 The Registry includes data from national databases as well as de-identified information provided by individuals with ALS.
 All information is kept confidential.
 People with ALS can add their information to the Registry by visiting www.cdc.gov/als.

 Many neurological disorders do not have effective treatment options.
 Clinical trials offer hope for many people and an opportunity to help researchers find better ways to safely detect, treat, or prevent disease.
 For information about finding and participating in a clinical trial, visit NIH Clinical Research Trials and You at www.nih.gov/health/clinicaltrials.
+For more information abuot finding clinical trials on ALS, visit www.clinicaltrials.gov.
 Use the search terms “amyotrophic lateral sclerosis” or “ALS AND (your state)” to locate trials in your area.

-The NINDS supports the NIH NeuroBioBank (www.neurobiobank.nih.gov), a collaborative effort involving several brain banks across the U.S. that supply investigators with tissue from people with neurological and other disorders.
+The NINDS supports the NIH NeuroBioBank, a collaborative effort involving several brain banks across the U.S. that supply investigators with tissue from people with neurological and other disorders.
 Tissue from individuals with ALS is needed to enable scientists to study this disorder more intensely.
 The goal is to increase the availability of, and access to, high quality specimens for research to understand the neurological basis of the disease.
-Prospective donors can begin the enrollment process by visiting www.neurobiobank.nih.gov/pages/donor.
+Prospective donors can begin the enrollment process by visiting https://neurobiobank.nih.gov/donors-how-become-donor/.